[ Support Guide] How to use the API to increase your site's build time limit

 Steps to change the build time limit via API

-First, you need to know the API id for your sites.
+First, you need to know the Site id for your sites.
 This is found under "Site Name" > Site settings > General > Site details.
 (If you click the “Site settings” tab at the top for your site, it will take you right there.)

 You can see an example in the screenshot below: